edmistond/dedmiston_11ty/post/2026/first-sprite.md

 Fly is well-known (at least in certain circles) for their inexpensive hosting, and Sprites are no exception.
 Signing up gives you $30 in trial credits, which allows for the creation of a generous number of sprites.
 CPU time is billed at $0.07 per CPU-hour, memory at $0.04375 per GB-hour, and storage in $0.00068 per GB-hour.
 The site contains a breakdown of this, but in short: Their estimate is that a ~4 hour Claude Code session would cost about 46 cents.
 Running a web app that gets 30 hours of wake time averaging 10% of 2 CPUs and 1 gig of RAM would cost about $4 a month.
 So, yeah - it's cheap, and on the pay-as-you-go plan you can have up to 3 sprites running concurrently.
 Upgrading to a $20/mo plan gives you up to 10 concurrent, 450 CPU-hours, 1800 GB-hours of RAM, and 50GB of storage.

-As to performance, I didn't find anything directly on their site.
+As to performance and machine size, I didn't find anything directly on their site.
 [Simon Willison also wrote about this](https://simonwillison.net/2026/Jan/9/sprites-dev/) and said it's an 8GB RAM, 8 CPU server.
 Running `sprite create` is really quick - I saw no delay when doing so.

 ## Takeaways, in no Particular Order

 - As an acquaintance of mine, [Manuel](https://the.scapegoat.dev/), often points out in our discussions: telling the model "use sqlite" is a super-power for context management.
 Don't ask the AI to manipulate data, ask it to _write scripts to manipulate the data without looking at it_.
 Keeping all that out of context unless you really need it gets you a lot further in the same number of tokens.
 This doesn't even mean creating any sort of a backend, just that you use it as a sort of intermediary data store for things you have it working on.
 - Sprites has some bugs and rough edges, but it's pretty awesome.
 The easily deploy-ability is a big plus, and the memory allocation is generous enough that things don't feel slow.
-- This is absolutely a very small utility, but I'm impressed how quickly and efficiently Sonnet nailed it in one try (with only minor follow-up tweaks).
-I could've built this myself, but I would have spent a few hours and probably looked worse.
+- This was a small utility, but I'm impressed how well Sonnet nailed it in one try, with only minor tweaks needed.
+Yes, I could've built this myself, but I would need a few hours and the result would be uglier.
+This is an acceptable baseline to what I wanted.
-- If I cared about delivering this to a client as a professional thing, I would have spent much more time reviewing and tweaking it, but probably still less than it would've taken me to build by hand.
+- **To be very clear on this point:** If I were delivering this professionally to a client, it'd get more review and tweaking than it did.
+Using AI to get past the blank page problem that so many of us struggle with really helps, however.
-- The agentic loop is so much faster when you don't have constant "can I do the thing?" pauses from the agent.
-I don't think this is appropriate to every situation or type of app, but it's really useful and this is a more effective isolation than a Docker container is.
+- The agentic loop is so much faster if you don't get constant "may I do the thing?" prompts from the agent.
+I don't think this is ideal for every situation or type of app, but it's useful.
+Docker containers are an option but aren't perfectly isolated, and it's great putting them in a nice little sandbox where there's no lasting harm done if they destroy it.
-- The agent not needing to ask if it can do the thing seems like it could also reduce opportunities to intercede if it's starting to go off the rails.
+- On the other hand, the agent not needing to ask if it can do the thing might reduce your opportunities to intercede if it's starting to go off the rails.
 - I have some bigger thoughts on how AI is changing the industry, but they're out of scope for this post, I think.
-I know there's a lot of hype (which I find annoying and overblown), and there's also a lot of cynical skepticism, which I find annoying.
-Basically: I don't know what shape AI's impact is going to have, but it's pretty clear to me that it is going to have a shape.
+I know there's a lot of breathless hype, and a lot of cynical skepticism, both of which I find annoying.
+In short: I don't know what shape AI's impact is going to have, but it's pretty clear to me that it is going to have a shape.
 I am trying to stick to the Ted Lasso approach: "Be curious, not judgmental."
+Anyone who says they know exactly how this all plays out is either an idiot, selling something, or both.

 [^1]: Seriously - the first time I saw Litestream, my mind was blown.
 They hired the guy who wrote it, have continued to sponsor it, and have integrated similar things into their stack.